naxxatra/django-tutorial/docs/slides.md

 # Adding app to settings

+`settings.py` controls the configuration of the project.

+it contains a section called `INSTALLED_APPS` that contains a list of all the apps that are installed in the project.

-open `settings.py` and add find the line below:
+open `[project_name] > settings.py` and add find the line below:
 ```python
 INSTALLED_APPS = [
     'django.contrib.admin',